smat-dev/jinni/README.md

       "mcpServers": {
         "jinni": {
           "command": "uvx jinni-server"
-          // Optionally constrain the server root:
+          // Optionally constrain the server to only read within a tree (recommended for security):
           // "command": "uvx jinni-server --root /absolute/path/"
         }
       }